vyshnavi9241/leetcode/README.md

- LeetCode is a platform that allows you to better your coding skills so you can better prepare for interviews.
+ LeetCode is a platform that allows to better coding skills so you can better prepare for interviews.